 This paper explores how communities generate effective ecological solutions using both implicit narrative construction and explicit processes of knowledge creation and knowledge application.
 We argue that the act of developing a narrative frames our understanding of the environment and governs our relationship with our environment.
 We identify micro-narratives extracted from the interviews with members of Australian Landcare organizations and link these micro-narratives to knowledge creation and dissemination processes.
 We conclude that social change toward sustainability comes about through the rewriting of the environmental story within which we situate ourselves.

-Edwards, M. 2006, 'Un-ordered organisation: exploring processes in an emergent social movement', Navigating New Waters: Eighth Biennial Conference of Australia and New Zealand Third Sector Research, ANZTSR Secretariat, Penrith, Australia, pp. 1-23.
+Edwards, M 2006, 'Un-ordered organisation: exploring processes in an emergent social movement', Navigating New Waters: Eighth Biennial Conference of Australia and New Zealand Third Sector Research, Conference of Australia and New Zealand Third Sector Research, ANZTSR Secretariat, Adelaide, Australia, pp. 1-23.

 A 'tool kit' for small grass roots organisations seeking to report their social impact to their funding organisations